backdrop-contrib/project_maker/README.md

-Devel Subthemer
+Project Maker
 =============

-Creates a subtheme from a given base theme.
+Creates a stub module, theme, subtheme, or layout via the UI.

 Installation and usage
 ------------

-1. Copy Devel Subthemer directory to your modules directory
+1. Copy to your modules directory
 2. Enable the module at the module administration page
-3. To create a subtheme, go to admin/config/development/devel-subthemer and fill out the form as required.
+3. To create a project, go to admin/config/development/project-maker and fill out the form as required.
-4. The subtheme will be created, then copied to the 'themes' directory.
+4. The project will be created, then copied to the appropriate directory.

 License
 -------